-• Despite all these similar exposures and attitudes, the experiences of American Muslim youth are unique from their non-Muslim peers.
+Despite all these similar exposures and attitudes, the experiences of American Muslim youth are unique from their non-Muslim peers.
 For example, most American Muslim youth will experience some form of Islamophobia.
 However, their individual experiences are also unique based on their location, socioeconomic and racial backgrounds.

-^a Mosque: A Muslim place of worship.
+^a Mosque: Arabic word for a Muslim place of worship.

-Several underserved and atrisk American Muslim Youth populations exist:
+Several underserved and at-risk American Muslim Youth populations exist:

 - Convert youth

 - African American youth

-- Youth engaging in risky behaviors
+- · Youth engaging in risky behaviors